 Norway Fjord Country

 We briefly toyed with the idea of taking a guided tour from Bergen to Oslo via the “Norway in a Nutshell” route, but quickly realized it would cost us close to $1000 for our family of five.
 (If you want to read about someone who did this, check out the article from our contributor, Heidi, 7 Reasons to Visit Norway with Kids).
 Instead, we rented a car in Bergen and drove to the Stalheim Hotel, where we stayed for one night.
+This was our base for exploring the Norwegian Fjords.
 (While the room was spacious, it was quite dated, and I would recommend looking elsewhere).

-The hotel is ten minutes driving from Gudvangen where you can hop on a ferry that will take you through the Naerøyfjord (the world’s narrowest fjord) to the cute town of Flåm.
-The ferry ride lasts approximately two and half hours and you can ride round trip or one way and then take a 15 minute taxi or bus ride back to your starting point.
+The hotel is ten minutes driving from Gudvangen where you can hop on a fjord cruise that will take you through the Naerøyfjord (the world’s narrowest fjord) to the cute town of Flåm.
+This Norwegian fjords cruise lasts approximately two and half hours and you can ride round trip or one way and then take a 15 minute taxi or bus ride back to your starting point.
 We only rode the ferry in one direction, from Gudvangen to Flåm, but the entire voyage was spectacular.
-I think my husband and myself took at least a hundred pictures.
+I think we took at least a hundred pictures.
 Our kids said it was one of the highlights of the trip despite their original complaints about a “two hour boat ride”.